Christopher Ebbern, DipABRSM, ATCL (Distinction), MISM

 As an Organist Chris has played all over Britain and has been very privileged to play some of the finest instruments in the country.
 He has played the organ in Liverpool Anglican Cathedral, which is the largest in the U.K; he has also played Coventry, Derby, Lichfield, Truro, Southwark, Leicester and Southwell Minster Cathedral Organs and the Organ in Nottingham Albert Hall.

 In (2016) he sang with the Consort summer school course led by Singing for Pleasure under the direction of Swiss conductor Fabien Volery.
-He has also sung in the choir for the BBC Songs of Praise television programme, sung under the direction of Bob Chilcott with the BBC singers recording BBC Radio 3's come and sing Christmas event and had his own composition published by De Montfort University for their TB awareness video.
+He has also sung in the choir for the BBC Songs of Praise television programme, sung under the direction of Bob Chilcott with the BBC singers recording BBC Radio 3's come and sing Christmas event and had his own composition published by De Montfort University for their TB awareness video, which has been awarded prizes.

 Chris is in much demand for Choirs, Singers, Instrumentalists, Theatre groups, Weddings and Funerals all over the Country.
 He is able to provide a portable Piano (and Speaker if needed) and can transpose music if required.